hossainta1/TypeScript_assignment/README.md

 ```
 ### Code Readability:
-TypeScript makes code more readable and self-documenting.
+TypeScript makes code more readable and self-documenting because its explicitly specifying types.
 This is easy to  comprehension and easy to developed.

 ```ts
 type User = {